-Graduates of the hospitality management program are well-prepared for entrance in careers in hotel/restaurant management, tourism professions, and food service management.
+People with a hospitality degree are well-prepared for careers in hotel/restaurant are well-prepared for entrance in careers in hotel/restaurant management, tourism professions, and food service management.

 Prepare for your next job or internship with Career Services, where staff help you with job and internship searches, interview preparation, and resume/cover letter reviews.